 Nice people are the Eddie Haskells of the world.
 The Leave it to Beaver character was super nice to all the adults in the show.
 But as soon as the adults left?
 He was nasty, scheming and manipulative.
 He wasn’t a kind person.
 He was only nice when he wanted to be nice.
 When it served his purpose.

-A truly kind person is kind all the time.
+On the flip side, a truly kind person is kind all the time.
 Their actions are not dependent on who’s watching or listening because they’re not trying to get anything out of the encounter.
 They’re not trying to win points or gain favor with someone.

 Kind people want to be kind because they have compassion and empathy for others and genuinely want to help someone who needs it.

-Kind people give their time, their money and their assistance out of the sheer goodness of their heart.
+Kind people give their time, their money, and their assistance out of the sheer goodness of their heart.
 They want nothing back except for the feeling of knowing they’ve done good in this world.

 And kind people can be kind without being taken advantage of.
 Kind people can say “no” and be assertive and set limits…in kind ways.